wilsonz347/AI-Codebase-Report-Generator/README.md

-# Silt

-Automated Legacy Codebase Explainer
+# AI Codebase Report Generator

 ## Overview

-Silt analyzes legacy or unfamiliar Python codebases and generates a simple, human-readable markdown report.
+AI Codebase Report Generator analyzes legacy or unfamiliar Python codebases and generates a simple, human-readable markdown report.
 It leverages the OpenAI API to produce natural-language summaries of code files based on extracted imports and function names.

 ## Features